 Like myself, many believe that Darnold needed a change of scenery.
 Playing under Matt Rhule and Joe Brady could be precisely what the exorcist ordered to get rid of those pesky ghosts that haunt him.

-As if 2020 didn’t suck enough, those of you who had the 1.01 in your fantasy football leagues likely got a swift kick in the nether regions last year as Christian McCaffrey missed the majority of the season.
+As if 2020 didn’t suck enough.
+Those of you who had the first overall pick in your fantasy football leagues likely got a swift kick in the nether regions last year as Christian McCaffrey missed the majority of the season.
 Trust me, I feel your pain on this.
-When on the field, McCaffrey is the best running back in the NFL, and he demonstrated it again last season in limited time.
-McCaffrey rushed 59 times for 225 yards with 5 touchdowns in just three games and saw 19 targets, catching 17 for 149 and another score.
+When on the field, McCaffrey is the best running back in the NFL, and he demonstrated it again last year in limited time.
+McCaffrey rushed 59 times for 225 yards and 5 touchdowns in just three games.
+He also saw 19 targets, catching 17 for 149 yards and another score.

-With Mike Davis joining the Atlanta Falcons this offseason, the RB2 role on the Panthers’ depth chart is up for grabs.
+With Mike Davis joining the Atlanta Falcons this offseason, the RB2 role on the Panthers’ depth chart was up for grabs.

-Rodney Smith could be seen as the “favorite” as they head into camp.
-Smith ended the 2020 season on a high note when he recorded his first career touchdown.
-Trenton Cannon is in the mix as well but saw only 10 carries over his last two seasons combined.
+Rodney Smith ended the 2020 season on a high note when he recorded his first career touchdown.
+Trenton Cannon is in the mix for potential touches but saw only 10 carries over his last two seasons combined.
 Reggie Bonnafon had 12 carries last season while appearing in two games.

 One thing you will never hear out of me is D.J.
 Moore slander.
 I will head to the top of every water tower to defend his honor, and with Darnold under center, Moore can prove the detractors wrong.
-In three years, Moore has 208 receptions, 3,156 yards, and 10 total touchdowns.
-Since 2019, Moore is the only WR with back-to-back 1,200-total-yard seasons in the NFL.
+In three years, Moore compiled 208 receptions, 3,156 yards, and 10 total touchdowns.
+He is the only WR with back-to-back 1,200-total-yard seasons in the NFL since 2019.

 To say the tight end position is an afterthought in Carolina’s offense would be a slight understatement.
 In 2020, no team targeted the position less than Carolina.
-In total, only 7.8% (41) of the targets were for tight ends.
+In total, only 7.8% (41) of the targets went towards tight ends.

 That did not stop the Panthers from adding a likely new starter to their depth chart in Dan Arnold.
-Playing for the Arizona Cardinals, Arnold had 31 catches for 438 yards (14.1 yards per catch) and 4 touchdowns.
+Playing for the Arizona Cardinals, Arnold hauled in 31 catches for 438 yards (14.1 yards per catch) and 4 touchdowns.

-Cameron Erving signed to play for the Panthers during the offseason, as the team looks to stabilize the offensive line.
-Since being drafted in 2015, Erving has played in 75 games with 47 starts, playing in 16 games once but never starting more than 13 games.
+Cameron Erving signed with the Panthers during the offseason as the team looks to stabilize the offensive line.
+Since entering the league in 2015, Erving has played in 75 games with 47 starts.
+He played in 16 games once but never starting more than 13.